matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 [Zinc](https://github.com/matter-labs/zinc) is an emerging framework for developing smart contracts and SNARK circuits on the zkSync platform.

 Existing ZKP frameworks lack functionality specific to smart contracts.
-Security and safety aspects are crucial for developing smart contracts since they deal with valuable financial assets.
-Modern smart contract languages, such as Simplicity or Libra's Move, deliberately made design choices that favor safety and formal verifiability of the code over expressiveness.
+Since smart contracts deal with valuable financial assets, security and safety are crucial.
+That's why modern smart contract languages, such as
+Simplicity or Libra's Move, deliberately made design choices that favor safety and formal verifiability of the code over expressiveness.

-Zinc is created to fill the gap between the two worlds: to provide a smart contract language optimized for ZKP circuits, which is reliable and simple at the same time, and can be quickly learned by a large number of software developers.
+Zinc is created to fill the gap between these two worlds by providing a simple, reliable smart contract language that is optimized for ZKP circuits and easy for developers to learn.

 The framework includes a simple, Turing complete, safety-focused, general purpose language designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
 The syntax and semantics closely